04 Dec 3 easy-to-apply rules of networking for the socially awkward

 So, do yourself a favor: lose the narcissism.
 Give your ears a chance, your mouth will take care of itself.
 People generally like people who are interested in them.
 You will make a better connection if you give the other person a chance to talk about themselves.
 Ask questions, even if you don’t care about the answers that much, but don’t give off that vibe that you don’t care about their story.

 Equally important, when you get the opportunity to talk about yourself, don’t talk about your school, work, or any of that monotonous stuff.
 Have a story that connects all the dots.
 Stories are powerful.
-That’s why one of the first two-syllable words we all learned as babies are “story.”
+That’s why one of the first two-syllable words we all learned as babies is “story.”
 It’s the oldest form of teaching.

 Therefore, don’t say, “I am just a student,” when asked what you do.
 Tell them why you chose the course or school and what you plan to do after graduation.
 Tell them how you are dealing with the challenges involved in actualizing your goal.